najens/code_challenge_lds_church/README.md

 code_challenge_lds_church is a frontend react-redux app that sets up the structure for displaying articles and news events.

 ## Overview of Project
 I started the project out by creating a specification sheet for the structure and functionality of the app.
-Because of the limited timeframe to work on this project, I did my best to complete as could while focusing on the primary specifications outlined in the project assigment.
+Due to the limited timeframe to work on this project, I did my best to complete as many of the specification as I could while focusing on the primary specifications outlined in the project assignment.

 - I started out the project by developing a back-end using JSON objects and a fake api for imitating data requests and promises.
 - I then built a navigation header and dashboard page for navigating through the different areas of the app.